algosup/2023-2024-project-4-sportshield-team-5/documents/functional specification/functional-specification.md

 - Alarm
     - 3 light sounds when a small shock is detected
     - 5 long loud sounds when a big shock is detected
-- Send movement notification via a SIM card (GPS coordinates recorded via GPRS)
+- Send movement notification via a SIM card
 - Send GPS position and Battery level every 15 minutes via a SIM card
 - Sleep mode
-    - GPS and GPRS functionalities are only powered when information should be sent
+    - GPS functionalities are only powered when information should be sent
     - When the antitheft system is deactivated, and no movements are detected for 5 minutes, then the BLE function is disabled.
 As soon as a movement is detected, the BLE turns on again

 **The features we were tasked with improving:**